alemorvan/patchmanagement/README.md

       tasks:
         - name: "Include patchmanagement"
           include_role:
-            name: "patchmanagement"
+            name: "alemorvan.patchmanagement"

-In addition to this playbook, you can create 2 other tasks files by servers that will be before and after upgrading them.
+In addition to this playbook, you can create 2 other tasks files by servers that will be play before and after upgrading them.
 It is usefull for example to remove node from a LB, flushing caches, restarting services, etc.

-Unlike variables `pm_before_update_tasks_file` and `pm_after_update_tasks_file` that target tasks files which perform actions for all targets, these files focus on actions specific to a single server.
+Unlike variables `pm_before_update_tasks_file` and `pm_after_update_tasks_file` (that target tasks files which perform actions for all targets), these files focus on actions specifics to a single server.

 In the playbook directory, create the directory `custom_tasks` and files named `before_pm_{{ inventory_hostname_short }}_custom_tasks.yml` and `after_pm_{{ inventory_hostname_short }}_custom_tasks.yml`.